Chapter

 by Maya Amaru GrandVisions

 The Mayans have two calendars.
-The

-first is a 52-year cycle which runs its course and ends as a new cycle begins.
+ends as a new cycle begins.
 There are 52 of these cycles in the “Long Count.”

-The year 2012 is the 52nd year of the 52nd cycle and the end of my people’s
+The year 2012 was the 52nd year of the 52nd cycle and

-calendar.
-It has long been prophesied that when the calendar
+the end of my people’s calendar.
+It had long been prophesied that when the calendar

-ends there will be an end to all as it is, and a new beginning for all.
+ends there will be an end to all as it is, and a new beginning

-I was born at the beginning of the last cycle in the Mayan calendar.
+Mayan calendar.
 My mother was the Keeper of the Traditions of

 all peoples.
-In her veins it is said flowed
+In her veins

-the blood of every race and every nation.
-This honor and responsibility has been
+it is said flowed the blood of every race and every nation.

-handed down since the beginning of the Long Count from mother to daughter.
+beginning of the Long Count from mother to daughter.

-When I was born, it was prophesied that I would lead all peoples to a new
+When I was born, it was prophesied that I would lead

-time of peace and harmony, for only I would be able to see the reality that exists
+all peoples to a new time of peace and harmony, for only I would

-beyond Illusion.
+be able to see the reality that exists beyond Illusion.
 My child, it was foretold, would be the birth

 of a new age.